SinaMoetakef/SMNumberWheel/README.md

 - Supports sounds and haptic feedbacks (iPhone 7 and iPhone 7+)
 - supports iOS 9.0 and above

-## Usage

-## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation

 SMNumberWheel is available through [CocoaPods](http://cocoapods.org).
 To install